Gravvik Municipality: Name

 The municipality (originally the parish) is named after the old Gravik farm which was named after the local Gravikvågen bay.
 The first element comes from the Old Norse word grǫf which means "grave".
 The last element is vik which means "cove" or "inlet".
-Historically, the name was spelled Gravigen or Gravik.
+The name of the municipality was spelled Gravik from its establishment in 1909 until 15 August 1913 when a royal resolution changed the spelling of the name of the municipality to Gravvik.